igormironchik/markdown-tools/README.md

 `Fontconfig` should be installed in system, as using `Fontconfig` from `Conan` leads to ugly UI.

 One more thing - don't use `jom`.

+On `KDE` I suggest to use system's `Qt` libraries, as in this case applications will use `KDE`'s Platform Plugin, that makes better integration with system.

 ## On what platforms better use `Conan` to build `markdown-tools`?